GenomicsStandardsConsortium/ISD/README.md

 * Same site locations comparison – two sampling sites, at the same sampling location - Bray Curtis dissimilarity – supports treating the samples separately

+## Notebook for the Analysis of the Paper
+We compiled a notebook specifically for the selection of the analyses that shaped the manucript of ISD Crete: Chapter 1.
+This notebook, written Rmd format, contains the multiple figures that were compliled in the manuscript as well as documentation.

 ## Hardware

 Most computations were performed in the Zorbas HPC facility of [IMBBC-HCMR](https://hpc.hcmr.gr),